elfeck/SGpp-wiki/Linux-(GCC-Clang-ICC).md

 <a href="http://clang.llvm.org/" target="_blank">Clang (&ge; 3.8)</a>
 - <a href="http://www.scons.org/" target="_blank">SCons (&ge; 2.3)</a>
 is required for building (build system).
-SCons is written in Python 2.7, which is therefore needed by SG++ as well.
+SCons is written in Python, which is therefore needed by SG++ as well.
+For using SG++ Python functionality, Python 3 is required.
 ## Recommended
 The following software is recommended for core functionality:
 - <a href="http://www.boost.org/" target="_blank">Boost.Test</a>